stadium-software/conditional-datagrid-styling/README.md

 4. Drag the *NumberColumnsStyler* script under the List
 5. Provide the input parameters for the script
    1. DataGridClass: The classname you assigned to your DataGrid
-   2. Column Heading: The heading of the column that contains the text values (with spaces)
+   2. Column Heading: The heading of the column that contains the text values
    3. Conditions: The list of conditions
    4. StyleRow: Enter *true* if you want the entire row to be styled.
 By default only the cell is styled
 6. Populate the DataGrid with data